-- Green City R-1 Schools do not have a "no nit" policy regarding head lice infestation.
-The Missouri Department of Health, National Association of School Nurses, and American Academy of Pediatrics do not support the exclusion of otherwise healthy students from attending school that have signs and symptoms (S/S) of head lice infestation. - Students suspected of having head lice will be sent to the nurse's office for evaluation.
-Those with positive S/S of head lice infestation will be allowed to stay at school until the end of the day (at the discretion of the nurse/administration).
-Studies show that students who have an active case of head lice have likely been infested for a month or more. - Confidentiality is extremely important to avoid embarrassment of the child.
-Parent/guardian will be contacted by phone (if possible) to notify them of the head lice infestation and of the need for treatment of the entire household that evening. - Following treatment, the student is allowed to return to school the next day.
-Parent/guardian does not have to accompany their child to school, but does need to call the school nurse to report treatment given and planned follow-up care. - If follow-up treatment is not done, the child has another occurrence within the next month, or the student has a severe infestation (determined at the nurse/administration's discretion), the child may be excluded from classes until a "doctor's note" is received from the healthcare provider or the local health department confirming no s/s head lice remain. - Due to the lack of evidence that mass screenings help with control of head lice, these will only be done at the discretion of the nurse/administration and will only be done on rare occasions (if any).
+- Green City R-1 Schools DO NOT have a "no nit" policy regarding head lice infestation.
+The Missouri Department of Health, National Association of School Nurses, Center for Disease Control (CDC) and American Academy of Pediatrics do not support the exclusion of otherwise healthy students from attending school that have signs or symptoms of head lice infestation. - Students suspected of having head lice will be sent to the Nurse's Office for evaluation.
+Those with positive findings of head lice infestation will be allowed to stay at school until the end of the day (at the discretion of the School Nurse/Administration).
+Studies show that students who have an active case of head lice have likely had the infestation for a month or more. - Confidentiality is extremely important to avoid embarrassment of the child.
+Parent/guardian will be contacted by phone (if possible) to notify them of the head lice infestation and of the need for assessment/treatment of the entire household that evening. - Following treatment, the student is allowed to return to school the next day.

-- It is the parent/guardian's responsibility to check their child at least weekly for reinfestation s/s and initiate appropriate treatment according to the instructions on the pediculicide label or from health care provider or local health department. - Additional information on head lice can be found at the Center for Disease Control and Prevention website, www.cdc.gov/parasites/lice/head/gen\info/faqs.html
+Parent/guardian does not have to accompany their child to school, but does need to call the School Nurse to report the treatment given and planned follow-up care. - Per the School Nurse/Administration discretion, if follow-up treatment is not done, the child has additional occurrences within the next month, or the student has a severe infestation, the child may be excluded from classes until a "doctor's note" is received from the healthcare provider or the local health department confirming no signs of head lice remaining. - Due to the lack of evidence that mass screenings are beneficial to the control of head lice, entire classroom or population screenings will only be done at the discretion of the School Nurse/Administration and will only be done on rare occasions (if any). - It is the parent/guardian's responsibility to check their child at least weekly for re-infestation and initiate appropriate treatment according to the instructions on the pediculicide label or from healthcare provider or local health department. - Additional information on head lice can be found at the Center for Disease Control and

+Prevention website, www.cdc.gov/parasites/lice/head/gen_info/fags.html